wizardofvoid/RocketAirClone/README.md

 # React + TypeScript + Vite

+SETUP for running the project:
+  1. Download Node.js from the official site https://nodejs.org/en
+  2. Make sure nodejs is installed correctly by running the command: node -v npm -v if these commands give the version then node js is installed correctly.
+  3. Using cd command get to the project directory
+  4. Run the command:
+      npm create vite@latest
+      npm i
+      npm gsap
+      npm install lucide-react
+    This will complete the setup for react js

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.

 Currently, two official plugins are available: